rockdaboot/wget2/docs/wget2_manual.md

   case use --keep-session-cookies along with --save-cookies to force saving of session cookies.

 * --method=HTTP-Method

-  For the purpose of RESTful scripting, Wget allows sending of other HTTP Methods without the need to explicitly set them using --header=Header-Line.
-Wget will use whatever string is passed to it after --method as the HTTP Method to the server.
+  For the purpose of RESTful scripting, Wget2 allows sending of other HTTP Methods without the need to explicitly set them using --header=Header-Line.
+Wget2 will use whatever string is passed to it after --method as the HTTP Method to the server.

 * --body-data=Data-String, --body-file=Data-File